Alternate post titles:

 Alrighty.
 Now that that’s out of the way.

 First, grab your coat or whatever item needs cleaning.
 This is my nice winter coat.
 It’s a wool/nylon/cashmere blend that I bought last fall in Wyoming.
 It hasn’t been cleaned since I bought it.
 At all.

 You can see it’s a bit, ah, gross.

 So, first things first.
 Wool has a major, major tendency to shrink.
 I did a bit of digging around online and read that wool shrinks because of too much agitation.
 (I have no idea if that’s true.
 But I grabbed that ball and ran with it.)
 When cleaning wool, remember three very important things – use cold water, agitate the item as little as humanly possible, and use a small amount of a very mild detergent.
 For a light cleaning you could use just water and forget the detergent altogether.

 Because this is a large coat, I cleaned it in my bathtub.
-I filled the tub with a few inches of cold water, and added a teeny tiny amount of mild detergent.
+I filled the tub with a few inches of cold water, and added a teeny tiny amount of mild detergent (affiliate link).

 I put the coat in, wool-side down.
 I made sure to lay it as flat as possible.
 Instead of swishing it around in the water, I just gently moved the entire coat back and forth in the water for a few minutes.